1.1 Scope

 - Not include any electrical heating elements.

-- Not include an integral fan
+- Not include an integral fan.

 Multi-service chilled beams that contain lighting equipment are eligible as long as the lighting equipment also meets the relevant ETL criteria for high efficiency lighting units, white light emitting diode lighting units, or lighting controls, as appropriate.